josep-prog/rwanda-payment-platform/README.md

 	- initial node
 		npm init -y

-	- run server.js
+	- run index.js
+		node index.js

-	This will direct you to the page where you can enter you phone number and amount .
+	- This will direct you to the page where you can enter you phone number and amount .

 NOTE :
 	- this flutterwave , api used is under testing mode